w3f/Grants-Program/applications/ElizaPluginPolkadot.md

   We will introduce advanced analytics tools for real-time monitoring, support additional parachain networks, and implement custom runtime modules based on community feedback.
 - **Long-Term Vision:**
   Our roadmap includes the development of easy-to-extend and intuitive interfaces, allowing contributors to easily extend and build on top of the plugin.
+- **PVM readiness**
+  One of our main goals will be to develop the current plugin with extensibility and forwards-compatibility in mind, defining common interfaces in such a way that a future AssetHub integration will be easier

 ## Additional Information :heavy_plus_sign: